What is Swiss Cheese?

 It can also be used to make an extra pungent mac and cheese.
 Simply stir some into the sauce and top with a rye breadcrumb for some extra crunch.

 We really recommend trying the Limburger sandwich for the true experience.
 If you love it then you can add it wherever you might usually enjoy cheese: a grilled cheese, grated on top of dishes or over fries.
 It may not work so well on a cheeseboard because the aroma is likely to affect your enjoyment of the other cheeses.

 Limburger Cheese is too overpowering to serve with wine.
 It’s usually served with lager or strong black coffee.
 A Belgian style beer would also pair well with it.

 Have you tried Limburger Cheese?
 Have you braved its pungent odour?
 Will you be trying the sandwich?
 Let us know in the comments!

 What is Pepper Jack Cheese?

-Pepper Jack Cheese is a cow’s milk cheese which blends the creamy, buttery flavor of Monterey Jack cheese with the intensity of spicy peppers.
-Jalapeños, serrano peppers and habañero peppers are all used to create the heat.
+Pepper Jack Cheese is a cow’s milk cheese that blends the creamy, buttery flavor of Monterey Jack cheese with the intensity of spicy peppers.
+Jalapeños, serrano peppers, and habañero peppers are all used to create heat.
 As the cheese ages, the peppery flavor intensifies.
 Some older pepper jacks can taste quite zesty, but generally, the cheese is only aged for a few months.
 It will take on a creamy color and semi-firm textures.